You have a great Podcast, awesome content and an amazing guest lineup. But the real challenge is your podcast is not getting traffic.

 A happy audience wants to share the love.
 Make it super easy by integrating social sharing.
 She Podcasts not only gives varied social share options, but also provides a clear email to give feedback- via audio too!

 Not offering the option to Review

 Nothing like audience feedback!

-When podcast reviews are gold, its staggering how the majority of podcasts still don’t have a review CTA right alongside the podcast play or show notes.
-It plants the idea, and makes it easier for listeners/readers to review a podcast at the moment of delight.
+When podcast reviews are gold, it’s staggering how the majority of podcasts still don’t have a review CTA right alongside the podcast play or show notes.
+It plants the idea and makes it easier for listeners/readers to review a podcast at the moment of delight.
 As an example, see the review banner we include in a lot of our blog posts. (example below).

+How do you attract traffic for your podcasts and not lose listener interest?
 Here’s what we recommend as a layout that will work for your user and your business!
 It will make your content more searchable, easy to scroll and find and invite more browsing and cross-selling for your services or products.

 Copyright: Maroon Oak

 All the data from Infinite Dial research supports that podcast listeners are a very attentive (and loyal) group to advertise to.
 For the sake of your audience and your business, periodically survey your consumers to understand where they arrive from and what inhibits them.
 Assess your user journey to create multiple ways to inform, delight and hook your audience with your podcast page design.

 How do you plan to multiply your share of ear?

 You can’t use up creativity.
 The more you create, the more you have.